davidgfitzgerald/life2/backlog.md

 - [ ] Adding tags to tasks (or more abstractly)
 - [ ] Searching/filtering/grouping by tag(s)
 - [ ] Each roll on reduces the potential points earned by 10% such that a task can go to max 50% of its total original points (configurable)
+- [ ] Keep a list of items I own, like a stock list and track maintainence of them, or re-stocking if they are replenishable

 ## Low Priority

+- [ ] Submit task on keyboard dismissal with title
+- [ ] Add option to fail tasks
+- [ ] When opening app open to today, unless opened in the last 30s-1m or something
+- [ ] Inbox view: calendar at tom and inbox below.
+Allow DnD of tasks to days
 - [ ] Add way to track quality of skin (e.g. number of spots on face)
 - [ ] Add way to store photos (weekly check-in)
 - [ ] Understand SwiftData/app dev limitations